ivarprudnikov/ivarprudnikov.com/_posts/2018-12-20-run-tensorflow-scripts-nodejs-server-deployed-aws-docker-container.md

 - _Websockets_ to see live progress in UI
 - _Docker_ to make sure the application is running in predictable environment
 - _CI server_ to automate deployments
-- Docker container registry to store images
+- _Docker container registry_ to store images
 - _Elastic Beanstalk_ to run Docker container images
 - _RDS_ to store sequential data
+- _Bootstrap_ framework to assemble UI in html

 If you asked me why is there no _React_ in this list I might do something stupid.